okubikeemeka/FINANCIAL-REPORT-DASHBOARD-ON-PRODUCT-SALES/README.md

 -	Profit for the countries (Canada, France, Germany, Mexico, USA)
 -	Number of Products
 -	Sum of units sold
-The dashboard was created using the data visualization tools in Power BI.
+The dashboard was created using the data visualization tools in **Power BI**.

-KEY INSIGHTS:
+# Key insights
 -	An overall total sale of $118.73M was made, with $16.89M total profit, 14.23% total profit percentage and 1M total units of products sold.
 -	Total profit started trending up in July 2013, rising by 477.83% in 5 quarters.
 The upward trend in profit between the two timeframes was also consistent for the five sales countries.
 -	Sharp inclinations in profit were observed between Q3 (July) and Q4 (October) 2014 for all the countries except the USA, with a steep decline and 24.84% profit reduction (from $738,820 to $555,289).